Important information about the MSN & Nurse Practitioner Programs

 - liability insurance

-Specialty and Clinical/Practicum CoursesCompletion of the MSN specialty and clinical/practicum courses is required of all students seeking the MSN degree.
-These courses should be taken after completion of the Core and Advanced Core courses.
+Specialty and Clinical/Practicum CoursesCompletion of the MSN specialty and clinical/practicum courses is required of all students seeking the MSN and MSN/MBA degrees.
+These courses must be taken after completion of the Core and Advanced Core courses.
 Courses toward the dual MSN/MBA degree are offered through both the Department of Nursing and Health and the Master of Business Administration programs.
+Courses toward the MSN in Forensic Nursing degree are offered through both the Department of Nursing and Health and the Master of Arts in Criminal Justice programs.
+Courses toward the dual MSN in Nursing Informatics degree are offered through both the Department of Nursing and Health and the Master of Science in Information Systems programs.
 Additionally, students must complete NU 799: Capstone Portfolio which is taken concurrently with the final clinical/practicum course.

 Advanced Core Courses

-Completion of the Advanced Practice Core Courses is required of all Nurse Practitioner and Clinical Nurse Specialist students.
-These courses should be completed prior to the Specialty and Clinical courses.
+Completion of the Advanced Core Courses is required of all Adult CNS, AGACNP, PMHNP, FNP, and Forensic Nursing students.
+These courses must be completed prior to the Specialty and Clinical courses.
 Advanced Practice Core courses include:

 NU 622: Advanced Physical Assessment (4 credits; 75 hours clinical lab)